graphlab-fr/cosma/docs/user-manual.md

 `begin`
 : Optional.
-: Time metadata used for chronological mode.
+: Time metadata used for chronological mode, when `chronological_record_meta` is set to `manual` in the config.

 `end`
 : Optional.
-: Time metadata used for chronological mode.
+: Time metadata used for chronological mode, when `chronological_record_meta` is set to `manual` in the config.

 ### User-defined metadata